malik-hasan/Chess-AI-Bot/README.md

 # Chess-AI-Bot
-Created a high performing chess AI using the min-max algorithm in Python
+High performing chess AI using the min-max algorithm in Python

 - Designed and implemented a Min-max algorithm which predicts the next best chess move.
 - Algorithm chooses move which maximizes own score and minimizes opponents score by analyzing possible future moves upto a given depth.